schefferac2020/schefferac2020.github.io/_pages/feige_proj.md

 ```

 This command will do the following things:
-1. open a chrome driver and start finding all the usefull URLs (typically takes ~2 minutes and only does this once)
+1. open a chrome driver and start finding all the useful URLs (typically takes ~2 minutes and only does this once)
+2. Saves these useful URLs to a file that you can use in the future instead of repeating this process every time
-2. Begins to scrape the URLS
+3. Begins to scrape the URLS

 ### 2. Load all the URLs from a file, then start scraping
 ```console